altogi/StockPredictionsWithFinancialNews/README.md

 ### 5. Defining the Text Classifier

 Before a text classifier model can be trained, method `create_classifier()` of `FinancialNewsPredictor` is necessary.
+This method involves creating an instance of class `FinancialNewsClassifier`.
 These are the main goals of this method:
 1. To ensure that all required user input is properly specified.
 2. To carry out the preprocessing of the dataset according to the selected model.
 3. To define a ktrain model and a learner to train.